Climate ▸Forecast ▸January ▸February ▸

-In Nigeria in January precipitation ranges from almost none in Kano with 0 mm of rainfall to moderate in Port Harcourt with 54 mm of rainfall.
-It is the driest month of the year.
+Nigeria experiences precipitation in January ranging from almost none in Kano (0 mm) to moderate in Port Harcourt (54 mm).
+January typically stands out as the driest month of the year in Nigeria.

 Map not visible?
 Whoops sorry!
 Please refresh the page.